When choosing where to have your LASIK

 performed each year.
 Wake Forest Baptist Health Eye Center has been ranked as

-1996, and his reputation among patients and his peers is second to none.
+Our surgeon's reputations among patients and their peers are second to none.

 The majority of our LASIK patients were referred by two or three of their

-friends or family who had their surgery with Dr. Walter.
-Dr. Walter has a
+friends or family who had their surgery at Wake Forest Baptist Health Eye Center.
+Our surgeons have a

 Wake Forest Baptist Health Eye Center is the